History of Nairn: Mary, Queen of Scots

 Mary travelled north to Inverness.
-From Edinburgh on the 11th of August, passing Aberdeen and through to Nairn in August in 1562.
+From Edinburgh on 11 August, passing Aberdeen and through to Nairn in August in 1562.
 The first time the young queen had travelled so far north and she had rounds to make.
 Visiting various Nairn gentry and religious figures in Auldearn.
 The first bridge in Nairn had not yet been built and as such Queen Mary had to ford the River Nairn.
 John Rose the provost of the time meeting the queen on Nairn High Street, the only true street in Nairn at the time, likely with the magistrates and sheriff welcomed her where she would view Nairn Castle.
-The Castle at the time still retaining it's figure as a fortified building in prominent position.
+The Castle at the time still retaining its figure as a fortified building in prominent position.
 She moved on to Inverness later that day not stopping in Nairn overnight.

 Queen Mary was denied admittance to the Castle of Inverness by the word of George Gordon, 4th Earl of Huntly, an exceptionally powerful lord of the time and one who was out of favour with the queen.
 He believed she was to subdue this power and so denied her.
 Many of the local nobility of Nairn, Inverness and the surrounding area became aware and welcomed the queen.
 The castle was quickly surrendered and the captain inside hung.
 James Stewart was named the 1st Earl of Moray in Aberdeen later that year on her return journey south.
 The Earl of Huntley had made clear his intention to rebel.
 Mary joined with the Earl of Moray in the destruction of Lord Huntly and his heirs.
 Lord Huntly was Scotland's leading Catholic magnate and with him no longer in control, the reformation had lost a large blocking point in its progression.

 Queen Mary was married to Henry Stuart, Lord Darnley, a leading Catholic, in July 1565.
 The Earl of Moray opposed the marriage and rebelled.
 He was marked as an outlaw and Scotland was once again facing Civil War with the people of Nairn called to arms but the rebellion was short lived and the Earl fled to England in October only to later be pardoned by the Queen.
 Lord Darnley wished more power, attempted to become co-sovereign, entered secret conspiracy with Protestant lords including Moray but was murdered by February 1567.
 Mary was abducted by the man believed to have murdered her husband in April and the two were married in a Protestant ceremony in May.
 This recent turmoil had caused unrest for both Protestants and Catholics.